thefinnlab/psyanim-docs/hello_psyanim_2.md

 - Remember to watch the console to see what scene is loaded when you are in a `PsyanimJsPsychPlugin` trial.

 **Congratulations, you've created your first movement component and attached it to an entity in the scene to control its movement!**

+In this tutorial, we learned about how to create scenes with entities in Psyanim 2.0 and add components to those entities to give them state and behavior.

+While writing custom components can give you full control over an entity's state & behavior, it may not be necessary, depending on the needs of your experiment.

+Psyanim 2.0 comes with several components for player control and AI steering behaviors, so head over to the [next tutorial](/quick_start_entities_and_components.md) to see how to leverage them for your experiments.